Chasma: Hebes Chasma and hydrated deposits

 Hebes Chasma, a large enclosed valley, may have once held water.
 Hydrated minerals have been found there.
-It is thought that large-scale underground springs of groundwater at different times burst to the surface to form deposits called Light Toned Deposits (LTD's).
+It is thought that large-scale underground springs of groundwater at different times burst to the surface to form deposits called Light-Toned Deposits (LTDs).
 Some suggest present or fossilized life forms may be found there because the deposits are relatively young.

 Map of Coprates quadrangle showing details of Valles Marineris, the largest canyon system in the solar system.
 Some of the canyons may have once been filled with water.
-The map shows the locations of a number of major Chasma.
+The map shows the locations of a number of major chasma.

-False color image of Candor Chasma showing locations of hydrated sulfate deposits, as seen by THEMIS.
+False-color image of Candor Chasma showing locations of hydrated sulfate deposits, as seen by Mars Odyssey THEMIS.
 Red colors show rocky places.
 Greens and blues show sandy, dusty areas.

 Melas Chasma, as seen by THEMIS.
 Click on image to see relationship of Melas to other features.

-Cliff in Candor Chasma Plateau, as seen by THEMIS.
+Cliff in Candor Chasma plateau, as seen by THEMIS.
 Click on image to see relationship with other features in Coprates quadrangle.

 Cliff in northern wall of Ganges Chasma, as seen by THEMIS.
 Click on image to see relationship with other features in the Coprates quadrangle.

-Ophir Chasma Wall, as seen by HiRISE.
+Ophir Chasma wall, as seen by HiRISE.

 Ius Chasma, as seen by HiRISE.
 Click on image to see layers.

-Tithonium Chasma Layers, as seen by HiRISE.
+Tithonium Chasma layers, as seen by HiRISE.

-Ganges Chasma Layers, as seen by HiRISE.
+Ganges Chasma layers, as seen by HiRISE.